splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/example-schedule-scenarios.rst

 .. meta::
    :description:

 Find the scenario that fits your situation to learn how to create your on-call schedule.
+For basic on-call schedule creation steps see :ref:`ii-create-manage-on-call-schedules`.

 Scenario 1: Week-by-week coverage
 ==========================================================